Candy corn: Sales

 As of 2016, annual production in the United States was 35 million pounds, or almost 9 billion pieces of candy.
 The majority of candy corn sales occur during the Halloween season.

 Production

 Originally, the candy was made by hand.
 Manufacturers first combined sugar, corn syrup and water, and cooked them to form a slurry.
 Fondant was added for texture and marshmallows were added to provide a soft bite.

 The recipe is similar today.
 The production method, called "corn starch modeling", likewise remains the same, though tasks initially performed by hand were soon taken over by machines made for that purpose.

 Ingredients

 Candy corn is made with sugar, corn syrup, salt, sesame oil, honey, artificial flavor, food colorings, gelatin, and confectioner's glaze.
 The confectioner's glaze is made from lac resin, a bug secretion.
+Candy corn has a waxy texture and a flavor based on honey, sugar, and vanilla.